JohnPetere/Burley-Maids/README.md

       - <strike> Complete original styling for carasoul </strike>
       - code out functions such as<strike>  nextSlide </strike>,  <strike> prevSlilde </strike>, and goToSlide(slideNum)

-      - add navigation button things to the bottom.
+      - <strike>add navigation button things to the bottom.
-         - the button navigations has values, then it sends to (goToSlide)
+         - the button navigations has values, then it sends to (goToSlide) </strike>
-      - Make it self populate with
+      - Change images
-      -
+      - Make it transition with flashes